Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints

 \textbf{Test phase.} We wish to mimic authentic deployment of a real alert system for given limits of $\alpha, \kappa$ and costs $t \in [a,b]$ weighted by the given density $p(t)$.
-We will force each selected model on the test data to use its determined $t-$specific threshold $\tau(t)$ to perform alerts, thus producing binary predictions (not scores) on the test set for a given $t$.
+We will force each selected model on the test data to use its predetermined threshold $\tau(t)$ to perform alerts, thus producing binary predictions (not scores) on the test set for a given $t$.
 This avoids ``tuning'' the selected threshold on the test set, which is not possible in prospective deployments.

-On the test set using each predetermined cost-aware threshold $\tau(t)$, we record the fpr,tpr location in ROC space as $(h_{\tau(t)},k_{\tau(t)})$.
+On the test set using each predetermined threshold $\tau(t)$, we record the fpr,tpr location in ROC space as $(h_{\tau(t)},k_{\tau(t)})$.
 We then report the expected cost over the provided range:

 In this paper, throughout Sec.~\ref{sec:edelson_experiments}-\ref{sec:mimiciv_experiments} we always assume a uniform distribution over cost ratios $C_{\text{FP:FN}}$, between minimum ratio $a_c$ and maximum ratio $b_c$.
 We can then write the original expected cost as an integral over possible values $c$ for this ratio:

 There are two ways to evaluate this integral in practice: \begin{itemize} \item Monte Carlo estimation.
 We can sample $S$ iid ratios $c_s \sim \text{Unif}(a_c, b_c)$, map each to a fractional cost parameter $t_s = t(c_s)$, then compute

 \item Numerical integration via the trapezoid method, with a sufficiently dense grid of $c$ values. \end{itemize} For all expected cost evaluations in this paper, we use the trapezoid method with a grid of 1000 evenly-spaced $c$ values from $a_c$ to $b_c$.